PATRIOT Missile Defense WMI C2

 Goals

-- Help users make decisions with more accuracy, more quickly, with more confidence
+- Help operators decide with more accuracy, speed, and confidence

-- Reduce cognitive load — ease the mental strain so operators can operate at a high level longer
+- Reduce cognitive load — ease the mental strain so operators perform at a high level longer

-- Reduce training time — training will always exist, but shorten the time to proficiency
+- Reduce training time to proficiency — it will always exist, but it shouldn’t take months

-- Unlock the hardware’s capability — the legacy UI made functionality hard to access due to poor UX
+- Unlock the hardware’s capability — the legacy UI buried functionality that operators needed

 Challenges